josmar-crwdstffng/angular/aio/content/guide/angular-package-format.md

 By default, EcmaScript Modules are side-effectful: importing from a module ensures that any code at the top level of that module should run.
 This is often undesirable, as most side-effectful code in typical modules is not truly side-effectful, but instead only affects specific symbols.
-If those symbols are not imported and used, it's often desirable to remove them in an optimization process known as tree-shaking, and the side-effectful code can prevent this.
+If those symbols are not imported and used, it is often desirable to remove them in an optimization process known as tree-shaking, and the side-effectful code can prevent this.

 Build tools such as Webpack support a flag which allows packages to declare that they do not depend on side-effectful code at the top level of their modules, giving the tools more freedom to tree-shake code from the package.
 The end result of these optimizations should be smaller bundle size and better code distribution in bundle chunks after code-splitting.
-This optimization can break your code if it contains non-local side-effects - this is however not common in Angular applications and it's usually a sign of bad design.
+This optimization can break your code if it contains non-local side-effects - this is however not common in Angular applications and it is usually a sign of bad design.
 The recommendation is for all packages to claim the side-effect free status by setting the `sideEffects` property to `false`, and that developers follow the [Angular Style Guide](https://angular.io/guide/styleguide) which naturally results in code without non-local side-effects.

 More info: [webpack docs on side-effects](https://github.com/webpack/webpack/tree/master/examples/side-effects)